notqmail/notqmail.org/Designs.md

 ### 1. Remove network code

-- Extract SMTP client to `qmail-rsmtp`
+- Extract SMTP client to `qmail-smtpc`
 - Have `qmail-remote` run it with `tcpclient`

 Within the notqmail codebase, this is a sweet refactoring -- not even introducing a new dependency, since we already require `tcpserver` or the equivalent.